cog1t0/rails_with_docker_for_heroku/README.md

 # Build Rails development environment with docker

 ```
-# run this command for start develop rails
+# Run this command to start developing rails
+# You need to install dip gem if you didn't
 dip rails new .
 ```